compserv/hkn-rails/README.md

 1. Install [VirtualBox][virtualbox] (`sudo apt-get install virtualbox`)
 2. Install the latest version of [Vagrant][vagrant] (`sudo apt-get install vagrant`)
-3. Download a backup of the website from compserv (ask for a current backup, these are kept secret because they contain sensitive data like password hashes, for instance) and move it into your copy of hkn-rails.
-See section below on [making backups](#making-backups) if you want a current one.
 4. `cd hkn-rails`
 5. `vagrant up`